Discover how a Dynamics 365 Business Central ERP can revolutionize your manufacturing processes, streamline operations, and drive productivity.

 That traceability can be carried through each point of the production transformation process, wherever there's a workstation.
 Data will be available in almost real time.
 However quickly the input can be done at the workstation, it can be uploaded to Business Central and will be available to compliance documents or test documents or any kinds of certificates that you need to produce for customers or for government regulations.
 And, because the data is being kept as part of the database, it will be searchable and accessible in the future if you ever need to go back and find and prove you have a certificate of analysis to prove that tests were done and what the results were.

-Click here to watch the webinar Streamlining Manufacturing Processes: Addressing Pain Points for Efficiency & Compliance on demand.
+Don't forget to check out our webinar: Streamlining Manufacturing Processes: Addressing Pain Points for Efficiency & Compliance.

 Boosting Production Efficiency with an ERP